-What are the pros for attempting a winter roofing project?
 When temperatures begin to rise, even slightly, pooling water on the roof surface and shrunken sealants can be an easy to spot culprit for likely sources of a roof issue.
-Also, roofing contractors are likely not scheduled out weeks in advance, so your winter roofing project may be able to be completed sooner than if you were to reach out during the busy months of spring and summer.
+Also, Roofing Contractors are likely not scheduled out weeks in advance, so your winter roofing project may be able to be completed sooner than if you were to reach out during the busy months of spring and summer.
 Plus, depending upon the issues you are having, your roof may not make it through the winter.

 Remember, any roofing project that you attempt during the winter months should be approached with caution.
 Additional precautions need to be taken to ensure that the roof repairs or new installation will last for many years to come for jobs completed during the winter months, but they CAN be done.
 Who says winter is only good for snow?

 A word of caution: if you think you are experiencing a roof issue, DO NOT ATTEMPT to go on your roof to diagnose the problem yourself.
 Do not attempt to shovel your roof yourself.
 Roofing in the winter is dangerous work if you do not take the proper precautions, which your local licensed, professional roofer is sure to take.
-Call one and let the pros handle it if you believe you are having an issue.
+Call the skilled Chicago roofers at Waukegan Roofing and let the pros handle it if you believe you are having an issue.